Italian Renaissance architecture: homes in Florence

 Just around the corner, there is the Jewish quarter and the Great Synagogue, and, a little further on, the lively Sant’Ambrogio market and Piazza dei Ciompi.

-Above all, the building is in the core of via Della Pergola, the magnificent Theater and several testimonies of the past.
+Above all, the building is in Via Della Pergola, where you can find the magnificent Theater and several testimonies of the past.
 To the right of the main entrance of the Teatro Della Pergola, at number 12, a plaque recalls that on the evening of March 14, 1847, Giuseppe Verdi conducted the first performance of Shakespeare’s Macbeth.

 The Teatro Della Pergola was born in the seventeenth century thanks to the initiative of the Accademia degli Immobili, whose aims were artistic and cultural, oriented to different disciplines: music, mathematics, acting, reading, and representation of comedies.